Our Guide To Juicer Terminology

 Auger- A helical screw shaped juicer part, used for crushing ingredients against the inside of a cone shaped screen - or filter - and squeezing out the juice.
 As the auger is turned by the motor, the ingredients are pushed forwards by the screw part into a decreasingly small space between the auger tip and the stainless screen.
 Plant fibres are crushed, squeezed and ground together by the specially profiled shape of the auger tip as it presses them against the steel filter to squeeze out the juice.

 Bioceramic Magnetic Gears - Biomagnets, or magnets placed in the centre of a Twin Gear Juicers gears are purported by some enthusiasts to improve the nutritional quality of juice by rearranging its molecular structure.
-However, so far this nutritional magic seems to be ensconced squarely in the world of woo woo, with no properly reviewed scientific evidence that biomagnets make a jot of difference to the quality of juice.
+However, so far this nutritional magic seems to be grounded squarely in the world of woo woo, with no properly reviewed scientific evidence that biomagnets make a jot of difference to the quality of juice.
 We'd like it to be true, but there's no proof!

 Blade - Usually refers to the cutting mechanism in a centrifugal juicer, usually consisting of a high speed rotating disc with minute sharp teeth that shred the produce to release the juice.
 Often referred to as a blade-basket or blade-filter as the blade and the filter screen are usually manufactured as a single juicer part.